brson/wasm-opt-rs/notes.md

 This is because the `cc` crate doesn't support any kind of incremental recompliation: any time the `wasm-opt-sys` crate needs to rebuild, it compiles every C++ file in the project.
-The lack of incremental recompilation is intentional &mdash;
+The lack of incremental recompilation within `cc` is intentional &mdash;
 `cc` is not a full build system.

 We could just use an external `CMake`,